jhaskinsjr/nebula/README.md

 First, the "cd" command changes into the subdirectory with the very simple, very primitive μService-SIMulator pipeline implementation (codename: Bergamot).
+Then, the "mkdir" command creates a directory into which each of the service's log files will be deposited.
 The "python3" command then executes the launcher module (launcher.py).
 The launcher module will then begin by opening a socket and accepting connections on port 10,000, executing the script main.ussim, and